Frequently Asked Questions

 Founder

 Jonathon Ray Oden founded Aesop Advisor LLC in 2019 with the view that financial services should be accessible to everyone.
 Jonathon has a FINRA Series 65 license and an MBA from Texas Woman’s University.
-Jonathon has also worked with persons with neurodiversities as a board-certified music therapist since 2005, and is the author of "A Descriptive Analysis of Music Therapy Employment from 2013 to 2019" (2020), and “The Use of Guitar in Music Therapy” (2013).
+Jonathon has also worked with persons with neurodiversities for nearly 20 years as a board-certified music therapist, and is the author of "A Descriptive Analysis of Music Therapy Employment from 2013 to 2019" (2020), and “The Use of Guitar in Music Therapy” (2013).

 The financial profile of an individual or household can influence what investing option(s) may be best suited.
 Aesop Advisor LLC can make account type recommendations after reviewing a client's information.